Lumbar Lateral Recess Stenosis

 Bilateral SLR

-A patient with lateral recess stenosis should not have a significant change in symptoms1.
-Whereas a patient with intermittent claudication in their lower extremities would experience an increase in symptoms due to the vascular pressure change due to gravity1.
+A patient with lateral recess stenosis should not have a significant change in symptoms.
+Whereas a patient with intermittent claudication in their lower extremities would experience an increase in symptoms due to the vascular pressure change due to gravity.

 Stretching Interventions